userver: Congestion Control

 Diagnostics

 In case RPS mechanism is triggered it is recommended to ensure that there is no mistake.
-If RPS triggering coinsided with peak CPU comsumption than there is no mistake and the lack of resources situation needs to be resolved:
+If RPS triggering coincided with peak CPU consumption than there is no mistake and the lack of resources situation needs to be resolved:

 1. You need to locate slow code and optimise it for the workload.